Vivamed-Biopharma/Efzofitimod-081/PROVISIONAL_PATENT.md

 **Step 1: Cellular Entry and DCAF15 Binding**

-Indisulam enters cells through passive diffusion facilitated by its moderate lipophilicity (LogP 2.07) and relatively small molecular weight (244.69 Da).
+Indisulam enters cells through passive diffusion facilitated by its moderate lipophilicity (LogP 1.8) and molecular weight (385.85 Da).
 Once inside the cell, indisulam binds with high affinity (Kd approximately 10-50 nM) to DCAF15 in the WD40 substrate receptor domain.
 Key binding interactions include:
 - Hydrogen bonding between the sulfonamide NH and backbone carbonyls in the WD40 pocket
 - Hydrogen bonding between the indole NH and DCAF15 residues
 - Hydrophobic pi-pi stacking between the indole ring and aromatic residues